Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 GearJunkie Snowsports Editor Morgan Tilton got a preview of the PFC-free Patagonia Powder Town Bibs and was impressed with the lightweight, comfortable design; (photo/Jason Hummel)

-How should a ski bib fit?
+How should a ski bibs for women fit?

-A ski bib should be not too restrictive, leaving room for movement in your hips and legs.
-You’ll want to be able to squat, lunge, and hinge at the hips, which are the motions that you take when you’re hiking up a slope, bending over to clean a binding, or crouching to stand up from the ground.
+A ski bib should not be too restrictive, leaving room for movement in your hips and legs.
+You’ll want to be able to squat, lunge, and hinge at the hips, which are the motions you take when you’re hiking up a slope, bending over to clean a binding, or crouching to stand up from the ground.

-All the bibs we’ve reviewed here fit well, are made with pliable material, and offer good adjustability via the suspender straps.
+The best ski bibs will have stretch fabric, especially in the quads, glutes, and waist or chest area.
+All the bibs we’ve reviewed fit well, are made with pliable material, and offer good adjustability via the suspender straps.

 female skier tightening strap on ski bibs